Skip to content

 Prometheus metrics🔗

 The daemon binds /metrics on the same --api-addr as the REST API.
-It exposes 27 metric definitions across three concerns:
+It exposes 38 metric definitions across seven concerns under --all-features (33 always-present plus 3 OTLP + 2 TLS gated on the matching build features):

 Concern Metrics What they answer